 In this installment, Dave Lispon starts off the discussion by asking Rich Froning Jr. how much he works out.

 “These top competitors, these guys who finished at the top last year, they’re all high-volume people.
-I mean they’re doing multiple, multiple… Continue Reading
+I mean they’re doing… Continue Reading

 December 29, 2010

 George Ryan explains how you can improve your fitness by adding striking to your programming.